nsvijay04b1/nsvijayakumar/README.md

 ![AWS Devops](images/devops-cicd-approach.png)

-# using SAM CLI
+# using AWS SAM(  Serverless Application Model )

 * Either use AWS Cloud9 or install SAM CLI on your machine , follow [this](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install-linux.html)
 * Using SAM to deploy your serverless app is very easy, follow [this](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started-hello-world.html)
-   > step1:  `sam init`   that initializes your project directory
+   1.  `sam init`   that initializes your project directory
-   > step2:  `sam build`  that builds the dependencies needed , wraps your lamda code to zipped.
+   2.  `sam build`  that builds the dependencies needed , wraps your lamda code to zipped.
-   > step3:  `sam deploy --guided` that deploys your application to the AWS cloud (it involves transforming SAM templates to cloudformation and create cloudformaton stack.)
+   3.  `sam deploy --guided` that deploys your application to the AWS cloud (it involves transforming SAM templates to cloudformation and create cloudformaton stack.)
 * but, what we need to do here is instead of the sample hellow world code, we copy ours from `SAM` folder in this proj.

-Thats it ..Happy Serverless development !!!
+`Thats it ..Happy Serverless development !!!`

 # Requirements